rails/rails/guides/source/7_0_release_notes.md

     [optimization][https://github.com/ruby/ruby/commit/b08dacfea39ad8da3f1fd7fdd0e4538cc892ec44] that makes
     interpolation of some types of objects faster.

-    New applications will not have the `#to_s` method overriden on those classes, existing applications can use `config.active_support.disable_to_s_conversion`.
+    New applications will not have the `#to_s` method overridden on those classes, existing applications can use `config.active_support.disable_to_s_conversion`.

 ### Notable changes